BlackWild/qiskit-mps-initializer/CONTRIBUTING.md

 - `scipy-stubs`'s python `3.10` requirement is keeping this project's python requirement to go down to `3.9`.
 - `typing.Self` was introduced in python `3.11`.
 Thus we are forced to use `3.11` at the moment.
 - would it be possible to develop using higher python versions for static typing but release the package by transpling it for lower python versions?
+- do not forget to add `__init__.py` files to all directories of the src folder... otherwise documentation generation won't work.